Workshop promotional film

 I then sent a copy of this final edit to my client for review.
 Some detail changes and testimonial additions were then requested.
 Once I had completed two rounds of these edit adjustments and my client had signed it off, I sent a digital version to their required technical standard.
 In addition to this main film, my client requested an additional short video which was delivered as part of this project.
 Increasingly, my clients are looking for more than one version from the filmed media depending on the format of media being used for each project.

 One of the many enjoyable aspects of my role as a freelance filmmaker is working directly with my clients and advising them on how to achieve the best outcome possible for their projects.
 The quality of this final film is very pleasing as my client was very satisfied with the film’s production process and final deliverables.
-Among other examples of projects that I have worked on as a freelance filmmaker, that demonstrate my varied filmmaking skills, include ‘Fall Forever‘ (a music video for Ray Grant), 3choamano (a promotional film for the Ibizian artisan) and my 2012 showreel.
+Among other examples of projects that I have worked on as a freelance filmmaker, that demonstrate my varied filmmaking skills, include ‘Fall Forever‘ (a music video for Ray Grant) and a promotional film for the Ibizan artisan for 3choamano.

 If you would like some consultation and creative advice for any upcoming video production or post-production commission, I am always pleased to offer my professional help.